-For years, Northern Plains members fought against Stillwater Mining Company to protect water quality and the communities in Stillwater and Sweetgrass Counties.
-In 2000, spurred by action taken by Northern Plains members, the two sides came to the table and negotiated an agreement to extend protections beyond state requirements to protect property, water, and area communities, while allowing platinum and palladium mining to proceed.
-The legally binding contract developed in these negotiations established a process for citizens to regularly meet with company representatives to address and prevent problems related to mining impacts, reclamation, wildlife, and other issues.
+For years, Northern Plains members fought against Stillwater Mining Company to protect water quality and the communities in Stillwater and Sweet Grass Counties.
+In 2000, spurred by action taken by Northern Plains members, the two sides worked together and negotiated an agreement to extend protections beyond state requirements to protect property, water, and area communities, while allowing platinum and palladium mining to proceed.
+The legally binding contract established a process for citizens to regularly meet with company representatives to address and prevent problems related to mining impacts, reclamation, wildlife, and other issues.
 The Good Neighbor Agreement has protected land with conservation easements, instituted a busing program to vastly reduce traffic on winding valley roads, and provided for independent environmental audits.

 - Establishes clear and enforceable water quality standards that go above and beyond state requirements;

 - Provides local communities with access to critical information about mining operations and the opportunity to address potential problems before they occur;

 - Ensures public safety and security while protecting the interest of miners through traffic plans designed to reduce mining traffic on country roads;

 - Raises the bar for environmental excellence by setting goals and objectives for developing new technologies.
 This is accomplished through a cooperative framework of local citizens, third-party experts, and the mining company.